How to photograph shiny shoes

-Because of the huge variation in styles and materials, photographing shoes - especially shiny leather ones - for your online store is no easy task.
+Because of the huge variation in styles and materials, photographing shoes - especially shiny leather ones - for your online store requires skill.
 In this product photography tutorial, we will give you a series of tips on how to style and present your footwear online in the best possible light.

-When it comes to shoes, ranging from high heels and sneakers to formal footwear, highlighting key areas of detail such as stitching and material becomes crucial.
+When it comes to shoes, ranging from high heels and sneakers to formal footwear, highlighting key areas of detail such as stitching, laces and material is crucial.
+This becomes more difficult when a reflective surface is taken into account.

 It’s also important to showcase how shoe looks from a wide variety of angles - so make sure your photography setup allows the flexibility to fiddle with lighting on the fly as shiny materials like leather can create great difficulty in getting the right shot.